abhijith-m/TaxInvoiceAnalyser/README.md

 Open command Prompt in the root folder.

-Assuming the machine already has python3.11 installed.
+Assuming the machine already has python3.11 and latest pip installed.
-To Check python Version, type the following in the prompt.

-	python --version

-To check is pip is already installed, type

-	pip help

-To install pip,
-download get-pip.py from https://bootstrap.pypa.io/get-pip.py
-or type in the prompt:

-	curl https://bootst/rap.pypa.io/get-pip.py -o get-pip.py

-then run

-	python get-pip.py

-Verify installation

-	pip -V

-then run
+To set up pre-requisites, run

 	pip install -r requirements.txt

 this will install the required packages.

-Running Scripts:
-The scripts are located in Scripts/ folder.
+The project has two scripts, extract_data and reports, located in scripts/ sub-directory

-Extract Data:
+extract_data:
+	This is the initial step, this is run to extract all the valid transactions from the PDF file and store data in the db.
-To start the process, please place the pdf file in Files/ folder.
-If not given, it will take the file "Test PDF.pdf" as default.
+ 	Please place the file in files/ sub-directory.
+If not given, it will take the file "Test PDF.pdf" as default

    from the command prompt, run

-	python -m Scripts.ExtractData 'File_Name.pdf'
+	python -m scripts.extract_data 'File_Name.pdf'

    or to take the default file..

-	python -m Scripts.ExtractData
+	python -m scripts.extract_data

 Voila!
 You are ready to generate results.

+reports:
+	This script is used to generate reports from the data.
+The user is prompted to select a report from a menu of all the different operations, Once an option is selected, the script runs queries and displays the result in the prompt window.

+  to run the script, use

+  	 python -m scripts.reports